prewk/xml-string-streamer/README.md

 ### Parser\StringWalker

-Works like a XmlReader, and walks the XML tree node by node.
+Works like an XmlReader, and walks the XML tree node by node.
 Captures by node depth setting.

 ### Parser\UniqueNode